open-o11y/docs/cpp-metrics/implementation-details.md

 # Metrics API/SDK Implementation Details

-This document will represent the implementation details we plan on using when implementing the OpenTelemetry Metrics API & SDK in C++.
+This document will represent the implementation details we plan on using when implementing the OpenTelemetry Metrics API & SDK in C++. **This is not a final, correct implementation.
+It is simply a snapshot of our current plan and is subject to change.**

 ### Class names (and naming convention)